Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-Chaudhuri and Schwartz considered the deformation of a conformal field theory generated by a field in $F_{1,0}\otimes F_{0,1} \subset F_{1,1}$ (a sum of products of holomorphic currents and anti-holomorphic currents).
-They showed that the field is exactly marginal if and only if the holomorphic currents as well as the anti-holomorphic currents belong to {\it commutative current algebras} \cite{CS}.
+Chaudhuri and Schwartz considered the deformation of a conformal field theory generated by a field in $F_{1,0}\otimes F_{0,1} \subset F_{1,1}$ (a sum of products of chiral currents and anti-chiral currents).
+They showed that the field is exactly marginal if and only if the chiral currents, as well as the anti-chiral currents, belong to {\it commutative current algebras} \cite{CS}.
 The deformation generated by this $(1,1)$-field is called a {\it current-current deformation} in the physics literature (cf., \cite{FR}).
 Those studies depend on the path integral method, which is not mathematically rigorous.
-The purpose of this paper is to mathematically formulate and construct the current-current deformation of two-dimensional conformal field theory.
+This paper aims to mathematically formulate and construct the current-current deformation of two-dimensional conformal field theory.

-In terms of a full vertex algebra, the commutative current algebra which generates a current-current deformation corresponds to a subalgebra of a full vertex algebra which is isomorphic to the tensor product of holomorphic and anti-holomorphic Heisenberg vertex algebras.
+In terms of a full vertex algebra, the commutative current algebra which generates a current-current deformation corresponds to a subalgebra of a full vertex algebra which is isomorphic to the tensor product of chiral and anti-chiral Heisenberg vertex algebras.